Flag of the European Union EU Clinical Trials Register Help

 Dosage and administration details

-120 ug/kg/day was orally administered once daily in the morning for 24 weeks.
+120 mcg/kg/day was orally administered once daily in the morning for 24 weeks.
 For young children or in case of difficulties swallowing the capsules, capsules could be opened and the content sprinkled on soft foods.

 Number of subjects in period 1